Today I’m going to show you how to bake up a Keto lemon pound cake. It’s a moist and tender low carb cake with only 5g net carbs per slice.

 Low Carb Keto Lemon Pound Cake

-- 1 cup powdered Swerve or equivalent powdered sweetener
+- 1 cup Swerve or equivalent granulated sweetener

 - 8 oz cream cheese, softened

 - 1 teaspoon lemon extract

 - ½ teaspoon salt